-Overall, motorcycle crashes in Louisiana decreased 0.03 percent to 1,594 in 2019 from 1,645 in 2018.
-From 2014 to 2018, motorcycle fatalities decreased 4.8 percent; however, 2019 data indicate a slight increase of 0.1 in these fatalities from 2018.
-Motorcyclist injuries have continued to decrease since 2013.
-The most recent five-year reduction indicated a decrease of 22.3 percent.
-Thirty-five and thirty-seven percent of motorcyclist fatalities involved alcohol in 2018 and 2019, respectively, a one-year increase of 0.04 percent.
+Overall, motorcycle crashes in Louisiana decreased 3.5 percent to 1,589 in 2019 from 1,646 in 2018.
+From 2015 to 2019, motorcycle fatalities decreased 4.8 percent; however, 2019 data indicate an increase of 10.1 percent in these fatalities from 2018.
+Motorcyclist injuries have continued to decrease each year since 2013.
+The most recent five-year reduction indicated a decrease of 20.5 percent.
+Thirty-five and thirty-seven percent of motorcyclist fatalities involved alcohol in 2018 and 2019, respectively, a one-year increase of 1.3 percent.

-Unhelmeted motorcyclist fatalities decreased from 13 in 2017 to 4 in 2018.
+According to FARS data, unhelmeted motorcyclist fatalities increased from 2 in 2018 to 10 in 2019.
 Louisiana's helmet law has changed several time over the years.
 The state's first universal (all rider) motorcycle helmet law became effective in 1968.
 That law was amended in 1976 to require helmet use only by riders under the age of 18 and followed by reenactment of the universal helmet law again in 1982.
 In 1999, the law was amended to require helmet use only by riders under the age of 18 and riders over 18 who did not have at least \$10,000 in medical insurance coverage.
-In 2004 the universal helmet law was enacted again for all motorcyclists.
-Louisiana maintained its universal motorcycle helmet law in the 2020 legislative session.
-Safety stakeholders will likely need to sustain the same vigorous educational and informational efforts again in FFY 2021.
+In 2004, the universal helmet law was enacted again for all motorcyclists.
+Louisiana maintained its universal motorcycle helmet law in the 2021 legislative session.
+Safety stakeholders will likely need to sustain the same vigorous educational and informational efforts again in FFY 2022.

-Multi-vehicle crashes that involve a motorcycle have remained relatively steady over the last five years (Figure 2.2) and averaged 1,809 over this time period.
-Seventy-eight percent of these crashes occurred in the following 15 parishes in 2018.
+Multi-vehicle crashes that involve a motorcycle have remained relatively steady over the last five years (Figure 2.2) and averaged 1,639 over this time period.
+Seventy-eight percent of these crashes occurred in the following 15 parishes in 2020.